George-Stav/spotiver/README.md

-# sp-struct
+# Spotiver

-A program that scrapes your spotify accounts structure for backup purposes.
+Spot(ify) (arch)iver.
+A program written in Rust that scrapes your spotify account's structure for backup purposes.

 ## Authentication